qishan233/outline-explorer/README.md

 ### 0.0.1

-Added the feature to display files and their outline information, with support for interaction with the editor.
+Added the feature to display files and their outline information, with support for interaction with the editor;

 **Enjoy!**